Skip to main content

 Advertising

-Each team owns its original first-round pick a week before 2025 NFL Draft
+Each team owns its original first-round pick on 2025 NFL Draft Day

 The 2025 selection process marked the first year in the common era that all 32 teams possessed their first-round picks at the start of the new league year, per NFL Research.
 That truth still holds.

-Not only is it rare for every club to make it to Draft Day with its first-round selection, but if none of those top picks are traded before April 24, it will be the first time since 2014 that no first-round selections in the upcoming draft were moved between the start of the league year and the first night of the draft, according to NFL Research.
+Not only is it rare for every club to make it to Draft Day with its first-round selection, but if none of those top picks are traded before the draft begins, 2025 will be the first in the common draft era in which every team holds its own first-round pick entering Day 1, according to NFL Research.

 The lack of trades has been a talking point this year.
 With what is considered a solid but fairly even draft class, lacking in bona fide game-changers at the top, clubs aren't clamoring to move up.
 For instance, if you can stay at, say, pick No. 28 and get a similarly graded player as No. 18, why pay the trade capital?

-As Panthers general manager Dan Morgan noted this week, however, it only takes one team to fall in love with a player and decide it must move to get him.
+As Panthers general manager Dan Morgan noted, however, it only takes one team to fall in love with a player and decide it must move to get him.

 One difference in 2025 is the questionable top-end quarterback class.
 With the QB-needy Tennessee Titans appearing set to draft Cam Ward No. 1 overall, it comes down to the evaluations of the rest of the class.
 Will Shedeur Sanders warrant a barrage of interest in the next week?
 Will upside-players like Jalen Milroe, Jaxson Dart or Tyler Shough garner enough desire to coax teams to move up -- possibly into the later first round -- to snag one?